-Kemmerer water samples using Kemmerer sampling device were collected on July 3 and August 22, 2017 from depths of 3 m, 6 m, and 9 m depths and were analyzed for total phosphorous by ALS laboratories.
-The laboratory results are presented in Figure 9.
+Kemmerer water samples using Kemmerer device were collected on July 3, 2017 from depths of 3 m, 6 m, 9 m, 12 m, 15 m, and 18 m; and then on August 28, 2017 from 3 m, 6 m, 9 m, 12 m, 15 m, 18 m, and 21 m.
+These samples were analyzed for total phosphorus and their results are presented in Figure 9.

-Total phosphorus concentration in lake water samples collected on July 3, 2017 were higher than the samples collected on August 22, 2017 at all depths.
-Total phosphorous in all samples collected from different depths on July 3 and August 22 exceeded the applicable regulatory guidelines with an average total phosphorus concentration of 0.37 mg/L. This average total phosphorus concentration classifies the East Basin of Lac La Biche Lake as Hypereutrophic (high productivity, nutrients, and algae growth) based on total phosphorus from composite samples.
+As indicated in Figure 9, the total phosphorus concentration in samples collected in July 3, 2017 were lower than the samples collected on August 28, 2017.
+Total phosphorus concentrations were almost constant throughout the lake depth for both sampling dates except the sample collected from 15 m on July 3, showing a total phosphorus concentration of 0.29 mg/L. Total phosphorus concentrations in all samples collected from different depths in July and August 2017, exceeded the applicable regulatory guideline for fresh water aquatic life of 0.05 mg/L with an average total phosphorus concentration of 0.19 mg/L. The results from the Kemmerer sampling resulted in the same trophic state classification as the composite samples which is Hypereutrophic (excessive productivity, nutrients, and algae growth) based on total phosphorus.

-Figure 9: Total phosphorus in Kemmerer samples from East Basin of Lac La Biche Lake - 2017
+Figure 9: Total phosphorus from Kemmerer samples in West Basin of LLB Lake - 2017